AgatheSenellart/MultiVae/paper/paper.md

 These models learn a latent representation $z$ of all modalities in a lower dimensional space and learn to *decode* $z$ to generate each modality.
 Let $X = (x_1, x_2, ... x_M)$ contain $M$ modalities.
 In the VAE setting, we define an *encoder* distribution $q_{\phi}(z|X)$ projecting the observations to the latent space, and decoders distributions $(p_{\theta}(x_i|z))_{1 \leq i \leq M}$ translating the latent code $z$ back to observations.
 Those distributions are parameterized by neural networks that are trained to minimize an objective function derived from variational inference.
 See [@kingma] to learn more about the VAE framework and [@suzuki_survey_2022] for a survey on multimodal VAEs.

 A key differentiator of multimodal VAEs relies in the choice of the encoder $q_{\phi}(z|X)$.
-They fall into three main categories:
-- *Aggregated models* [@wu:2018; @shi:2019; @sutter:2021] use a mean or product operation to combine modalities,
-- *Joint models* [@suzuki:2016; @vedantam:2018; @senellart:2023] use a neural network taking all modalities as input,
-- *Coordinated models* [@wang_deep_2017; @tian:2019] use separate latent spaces with additional similarity constraints.
+They fall into three main categories: *Aggregated models* [@wu:2018; @shi:2019; @sutter:2021] use a mean or product operation to combine modalities, *Joint models* [@suzuki:2016; @vedantam:2018; @senellart:2023] use a neural network taking all modalities as input, and *Coordinated models* [@wang_deep_2017; @tian:2019] use separate latent spaces with additional similarity constraints.

 ![Different types of multimodal VAEs \label{types_vae}](mvae_models_diagrams.png){width=100%}
 MultiVae unifies these approaches in a modular and extensible way.

 Notably, aggregated models offer a natural way of *learning* on incomplete datasets: for an incomplete sample $X$, the encoding $z$ and the objective function can be computed using only available modalities.
-However, MultiVae is the first library to provide implementations of these models with built-in support for missing data, using masks during loss computation.
+MultiVae is the first library to provide implementations of these models with built-in support for missing data, using masks during loss computation.

 ## Data Augmentation
 Another application of VAEs is Data Augmentation (DA): by sampling new latent codes $z$ and decoding them, *fully synthetic multimodal* samples can be generated to augment a dataset.